sleak-lbl/weekly-emails/items/scvols.md

-### SC21 Call for Planning Committee Volunteers Is Now Open!
+### SC21 Call for Planning Committee Volunteers Closes Wednesday!

 Want to volunteer on the SC21 Planning Committee to directly impact the SC conference?
 We are seeking new volunteers to provide a fresh perspective to all